-Your Prescription Drug Costs Down the Road
+Preparing for Prescription Drug Costs Down the Road

-Many baby boomers are faced with the loss of retiree health and pharmacy benefits from their former employer.
+Many baby boomers are often faced with the loss of retiree health and pharmacy benefits from their former employer.

 Family history is a known risk factor for many common, chronic conditions such as hypertension, stroke, and diabetes — all of which will require prescription drug treatment.
 The conditions that afflicted your grandparents, parents and siblings as they aged can provide signs for your future health.

 If you are not eating a healthy diet or do not engage in enough physical activity, you are at risk for a chronic medical condition that could require medication.